fisharebest/webtrees/readme.txt

 supported type including "PIE0.1", "mbox","RSS0.91", "RSS1.0", "RSS2.0",
 "OPML", "ATOM0.3", "HTML", "JS" will change the feed type.

-For example, calling  /phpGedView/rss.php?rssStyle=HTML will create HTML output suitable for inclusion in an other page via an iFrame.
+For example, calling  /webtrees/rss.php?rssStyle=HTML will create HTML output suitable for inclusion in an other page via an iFrame.
 The JS option will output JavaScript that can be included in an other page without using an iFrame.

 You can also specify a module that you want to output (only 1) so that only that module will be output.
 This is done via the module parameter.
-For example, /phpGedView/rss.php?module=gedcomStats will only output the GEDCOM Stats block.
+For example, /webtrees/rss.php?module=gedcomStats will only output the GEDCOM Stats block.

-These parameters can be chained so that /phpGedView/rss.php?lang=hebrew&module=gedcomStats&rssStyle=HTML will output the GEDCOM Stats module in Hebrew in HTML.
+These parameters can be chained so that /webtrees/rss.php?lang=hebrew&module=gedcomStats&rssStyle=HTML will output the GEDCOM Stats module in Hebrew in HTML.

 -------------------------------------------------------
 DATABASE TABLE LAYOUT

-PhpGedView uses a very simple database table layout because it operates primarily on the GEDCOM data and only needs the database for search and retrieval.
+webtrees uses a very simple database table layout because it operates primarily on the GEDCOM data and only needs the database for search and retrieval.
 There are only a few tables in the database: pgv_blocks        # Description of each user's My Page